 The Appellplatz

-One of the most chilling areas of the camp is the execution site, where thousands of prisoners were executed by various methods, including shooting and hanging.
-The gas chamber, though reconstructed, stands as a powerful symbol of the systematic genocide that took place within the camp’s walls.
+Execution site is one of the most chilling areas in the camp where the thousands of prisoners were shot and hanged.
+However reconstructed, it became a powerful symbol of the systematic genocide the camp walls had witnessed.

 The Pathology Laboratory